 Increasing physical activity too soon even though you may be feeling “back to normal” can send you back to step one of the healing process.
 It is true that once temporary (granulation) tissue and Type III collagen are formed, you will feel much better than you have since your body was injured.
 This can easily lull you into a false sense of security with your injury.

 Just remember - even if you might “feel” like your injury is better, this doesn’t actually mean that it really is.
-All this means is that your body has done an excellent job in healing itself so far.
+All this means is that your body has done a stellar job in healing itself so far.
 However, your injury still has a long way to go before it can handle your normal level of activity.

 The reason why movement makes you feel good is because local blood flow is mildly increased when tissue moves.
-Blood flow is like the life force of your body; it provides and maintains a healthy level of oxygen, nutrients and antibodies in your tissue.
+Blood flow is like the life force of your body; it provides and maintains a healthy level of oxygen and nutrients in your tissue.
 When you are injured, this blood flow is essential to replenish your tissue with everything it needs to heal.